Thinopyrum intermedium: Seed production

-Although the primary use of Thinopyrum intermedium is as a forage, seed production is essential because farmers and ranchers continue to establish new stands by planting the seed.
+Although the primary use of T. intermedium is as forage, seed production is essential because farmers and ranchers continue to establish new stands by planting the seed.
 In 1988 over 500 MT of seed were harvested in Saskatchewan alone, although more recently the harvest has fallen to less than 225 MT in that Canadian province.
 Average seed yields are about 330 lb/acre, but on-farm yields of up to 880 lb/acre have been achieved.
 Seed is generally produced in rows spaced 30 to 36 in apart.
 The wide row spacing (relative to grain crops like wheat) allows for sustained seed yields for five to ten years.
 Without spacing and occasional tillage between the rows, yields decline rapidly as the plant population becomes increasingly dense through rhizome spread.
 Despite this, T. intermedium is still considered lesser than wheat by some, as its seeds are comparatively tiny.